-Most construction workers are paid by the hour.
-But that hour includes travel as well as time on-site.
+Most construction workers are paid by the hour, but what are the rules for travel time pay for construction workers?
 Once construction workers clock in at the beginning of the day, they need to be compensated for their time.

-The Federal Labor Standards Act (FLSA) does not address the issue of travel time pay for construction workers specifically.
-However, there are a few general provisions that may be relevant.
-Most importantly, the FLSA requires that employees be paid for all hours worked.
-This includes any time spent working at the job site as well as any time spent traveling to and from the job site, if the travel is considered part of the job.
+In simple terms, the FLSA requires that employees be paid for all hours worked.
+This includes any time spent working at the job site as well as any time spent traveling to and from the job site if the travel is considered part of the job.

 Time spent traveling will further be included in work time when it comes to required breaks.
-If an employee is entitled to a break after four hours of working and they travel four hours to a worksite, they would immediately need to have a break upon arrival.
+If an employee is entitled to a break after four hours of working and travel four hours to a work site, they would immediately need to have a break upon arrival.

-Note that no law that requires employers to pay employees for travel from their home to work.
-So, an employee’s commute from their home to their regular job site would not be factored in.
-However, if the employee is sent to a new job site further away on a temporary basis, the employee will need to be compensated.
+Note that no law set by the Department Of Labor requires employers to pay employees for their home-to-work travel (normal commuting).
+So, an employee’s commute from their home to their regular job location would not be factored in.
+However, if the employee is sent to a new remote job site further away on a temporary basis, the employee will need to be compensated.

 What Are the State Regulations for Travel Time Pay for Construction Workers?